khalid-hussain/shaheen/chap6.md

 Moosa and Al-Zaghairi, along with their comrades, followed Al-Zeghel's example and changed into Badr's soldiers' uniform, ready to join the mission.

-After a while, Badr Bin Mughira rode out of the fort with 3,000 horsemen wearing his distinct white robe and turban.
+After a while, Badr bin Mughira rode out of the fort with 3,000 horsemen wearing his distinct white robe and turban.

 By evening, citizens of Ferdinand's border cities and villages were facing the